Tonie Marshall

 Tonie Marshall (29 November 1951 – 12 March 2020) was a French-American actress, screenwriter, and film director.
-In 2000, she became the first female director to win a César award for her film Venus Beauty Institute.
+In 2000, she became the first female director to win the César Award for her film Venus Beauty Institute.

 Life and career

 Marshall was the daughter of American actor, director, and bandleader William Marshall and French actress Micheline Presle.
 She was also the aunt of model and actress Sarah Marshall, and the half-sister of actor Mike Marshall, son of the actress Michèle Morgan.

 Before becoming a director, Tonie Marshall was an actress, first in drama and then in television and film, where she played several little parts in the 1970s and 1980s.
 As she recalls on his beginning on-screen: "I was an actress because it was what seemed the more natural for me, but I was interested a lot in writing and production.
 I was quite afraid not to make it [directing films].
 Because I was a little actress, that I did not attend a specialized school, that I did not have any technique".
 During her childhood, she also developed her experience of films thanks to the arthouse cinema of the Ursulines in the 5th arrondissement of Paris, near which she grew up.

 After performing minor parts in several of Jacques Demy's films, including A Slightly Pregnant Man (1973) and La Naissance du Jour (1980), Marshall directed her first film, Pentimento (1990), offering the radio and television host Antoine de Caunes his first role in cinema.

 In 1994, her film Pas très Catholique was selected as part of the 44th Berlin International Film Festival.

 Tonie Marshall's 1999 film Venus Beauty Institute (Vénus beauté (Institut)) won four César Awards during the 2000 competition including Best Director, making her the first female filmmaker to receive this distinction.
-The César Academy also awarded Venus Beauty Institute with Best Film, Best Writing - Original or Adaptation, as well as Most Promising Actress for Audrey Tautou, whose career was launched by the film.
+The César Academy also awarded Venus Beauty Institute with Best Film, Best Original Screenplay or Adaptation, as well as Most Promising Actress for Audrey Tautou, whose career was launched by the film.

 This romantic comedy centers on the search for love and happiness of three employees of a Parisian beauty salon "Vénus Beauté Institut": Angèle (Nathalie Baye), Marie (Audrey Tautou), Samantha (Mathilde Seigner), and their manager Nadine (Bulle Ogier).
 Tonie Marshall's mother Micheline Presle also appears in the film where she plays the part of Aunt Maryse.
 In a 2001 interview for the film magazine Cinéaste, Tonie Marshall recalls the genesis of the film and how she was inspired by an existing beauty salon: